Bira/octopus-carnival/_posts/2022-12-28-fell-court.md

 Even long after the fall of Bael Turath, tieflings still have to contend with the suspicions and prejudice of others.
-You could argue such suspicion was warranted right after that fall, since the people who became the first tieflings had all been members of the Turathi elite who practiced diabolism and therefore were quite nasty.
-Their descendants however were just born that way and are as varied in their moral outlook as any sapient other sapient people.
+You could argue such suspicion was warranted right after that fall, since the people who became the first tieflings had all been members of the Turathi elite, and therefore quite nasty slave-holding diabolists.
+Their descendants however were just born that way and are as varied in their moral outlook as any other sapient people.
 It is wrong to expect them to be scheming diabolists just because of their looks.

 And then you have people like the Fell Court.
-They're a group of tieflings based on Fallcrest who want to rebuild Bael Turath and make it great again.
-Yes, that phrasing is very deliberate on my part and is meant to say they're villains.
-Their leader is one Melech Ambrose, a self-proclaimed general and visionary who can probably trace his ancestry very precisely to a specific noble lineage.
+They're a group of tieflings based on Fallcrest who want to Make Bael Turath Great Again.
+Their leader is one Melech Ambrose, a self-proclaimed general and visionary who can trace his ancestry very precisely to a specific noble lineage.

 Despite all his claims, Ambrose acts more like a petty crime lord than as a would-be ruler.
 His group's current activities are all aimed at filling their "war chest" so the "real" takeover can begin.
-They have only recently stepped up their operations, and though the Lord Warden has heard rumors, his men have so far failed to turn up any concrete information about the Court.
+They have only recently stepped up their operations, and though the Lord Warden of Fallcrest has heard rumors, his men have so far failed to turn up any concrete information about the Court.

 Ambrose himself has a public life as a successful trader and contacts among several members of Fallcrest's high society.
 He uses this as cover to run a